Skip to content

 Overview

-When the days were old and simple, we created simple modules with a few variables and created a bunch of resources.
-If we wanted multiple instances of a resource, we used counts.
-Multiple instances of a resource with some custom infomtion? lists were the go to.
+When the days were old and simple, we created simple modules with a few variables and had them create a bunch of resources.
+If we wanted multiple instances of a resource, we'd use counts.
+Multiple instances of a resource with some custom information?
+No problem.
+A couple of lists could do the job!

 Then we learned about the perils of lists, the hard way.

-Our simple modules with a dozen variables grew into requiring a few dozens of varaibles.
+Our simple modules with a dozen variables grew into requiring a few dozens of variables.
 We soon lost flexibility in complexity.

 At my day job, I was introduced to aztfmod, an open source Terraform module maintained by a team at Microsoft, providing an opinionated, yet flexible implementation of their Cloud Adoption Framework for Azure.

-Looking at aztfmod, I have learned a great deal about managing the inevitable complexity and keep things flexible still.
-This write up is to note down the main ideas of this endeavour.
+Looking at aztfmod, I have learned a great deal about managing the inevitable complexity and keeping things flexible still.
+This write-up is to note down the main ideas of this endeavour.

 Choose Maps